pop-os/docs/src/navigate-pop/tiling-stacking-windows.md

     <source src="/images/tiling-stacking-windows/adjustment-mode-manipulation.webm" />
 </video>

 All keyboard shortcuts available in adjustment mode can be viewed and modified in Settings ➞ Keyboard ➞ View and Customize Shortcuts ➞ Move, resize, and swap windows.
-Some windows will have keyboard shortcuts accessible from the top-right drop-down menu.
+You can also view all tiling shortcuts by clicking the tiling button in the upper right corner, and then clicking `View All`.

 ![Drop Down Shortcuts](/images/tiling-stacking-windows/top-right-dropdown-shortcuts.png)